Bookworm Heroine

 5. Finds her voice through words, written or spoken

-Readers love bookworm heroines because they see themselves reflected back.
-The girl who'd rather read than go to parties.
-The one who lives half her life in fictional worlds because they make more sense than real ones.
-The romance gives her a partner who sees past the books to the brilliant person holding them.
+For readers who'd rather have a book than go to a party, who live half their lives in fictional worlds because those make more sense than the real one—she's the avatar.
+The romance gives her someone who sees past the books to the brilliant person holding them, someone who understands that her passion for stories is just passion, redirected.

 Lives in stories, quiet observer, deeper than anyone suspects.